exercism/website-copy/tracks/javascript/exercises/clock/mentoring.md

 #### The state

-The internal clock state can either be moddeled as a single value, converting the input `hours` to `minutes` or the input `minutes` to fractional `hours`, or as two separate values.
+The internal clock state can either be modelled as a single value, converting the input `hours` to `minutes` or the input `minutes` to fractional `hours`, or as two separate values.
 This makes for a good talking point; it is often easier to deal with one value instead of two, and delay splitting them out until the